shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </TabItem>
 </Tabs>

-:::note

-Make sure that Activity history is enabled if you want to send console logs with your report.

-:::note

 ## Limitations
-In a Free workspace you can see up to 20 events that lead to every bug.
+In a Free workspace you can see up to 20 events that lead to the ticket being reported.
-If you need to dive really deep to find causes of the weirdest bugs, in a Premium workspace you can browse the entire Activity history.
+If you need to dive really deep to find causes of the weirdest bugs, In a Premium workspace you can browse the full Activity history.

-Network request limit for both request body and response body is 100 kB respectively.
+Network request limit for both request body and response body is 100 kB each.
 If request body or response body contains binary data, it will be presented as a *Binary data* string.

-## Enabling and disabling
+## Enable and disable
 Activity history is enabled by default, however, you can use the method below to disable it:

 <Tabs